 As the Coronavirus began spreading in February and March, cities enforcing “stay at home” orders, requiring all “nonessential” businesses to close.
 As millions lost their jobs, Congress quickly passed the CARES Act, providing increased unemployment benefits, among other things as part of a stimulus package to mitigate the effects of the economic slowdown.

-Providing over $2T in economic stimulus, the CARES Act provides millions of suddenly unemployed Americans with increased unemployment benefits to get through the next few months.
+Providing over $900B in economic stimulus, the COVIDTRA 2020 provides millions of unemployed Americans with extended unemployment benefits to get through the next few months.
 It contains a variety of provisions, from direct payments to taxpayers to tax breaks, and more.

-Perhaps the most important provisions are the CARES Act unemployment benefits, including:
+Perhaps the most important provisions are the unemployment benefits, including:

-Unemployment benefits for freelancers, self-employed, and “gig economy” workers
+- Extends unemployment benefits for freelancers, self-employed, and “gig economy” workers through April 5, 2021

-How do I know if I qualify for the CARES Act unemployment benefits?
+How do I know if I qualify for COVIDTRA 2020 benefits?

-As of this date, over 16 million Americans are out of work due to the coronavirus shutdown.
-If you’re one of them, you could be eligible to receive expanded unemployment benefits outlined in the CARES Act.
+As of this date, over 12 million Americans are out of work due.
+If you’re one of them, you could be eligible to receive expanded unemployment benefits outlined in the COVIDTRA 2020.
 In fact, there are a number of ways you can qualify for expanded benefits.

 You may be qualified to collect unemployment benefits if:

-What if I don’t qualify for the CARES Act unemployment benefits?
+What if I don’t qualify for the COVIDTRA unemployment benefits?

 Benefit eligibility varies by state.
 And not everyone who’s out of work qualifies for these increased unemployment benefits.
 If you’re a remote worker or you quit your job for reasons unrelated to coronavirus, you won’t be eligible.
-But even if you’re not, the CARES Act also provides a one-time stimulus check for individuals and families based on their Adjusted Gross Income.
-If you haven’t filed your 2019 tax return yet, then the amount will be based on your 2018 return.
+But even if you’re not, the COVIDTRA 2020 also provides an additional stimulus check for individuals and families based on their Adjusted Gross Income.
+The amount is based on your 2019 tax return, or your Social Security, Railroad Retirement Equivalent, or Veteran’s Administration benefits.

 How much money will I get from these unemployment benefits?

 Since benefits are paid by the state where you live, eligibility requirements and the amount paid vary by state.
-When the federal government steps in as with the CARES Act, additional weeks of benefits will be paid at the rate you were receiving them.
+When the federal government steps in as with the COVIDTRA 2020, additional weeks of benefits will be paid at the rate you were receiving them.
 This is the same as when the federal government provides increased unemployment benefits during recessions or periods of high unemployment.

-The difference this time is the additional $600 in weekly benefits the federal government has also provided.
-You can estimate your benefits using our stimulus calculator
+The difference this time is the additional $300 in weekly benefits the federal government has also provided.
+You can estimate your benefits using our stimulus calculator.

 Is there a waiting period to receive these unemployment benefits?

 There is no waiting period to apply.
-But keep in mind that a staggering number of people lost their jobs at once, so state unemployment offices are overwhelmed.
+But keep in mind that a large number of people are still without jobs, so state unemployment offices are overwhelmed.
 If you’re eligible, contact your state unemployment office and apply as soon as you can to reduce any potential delay as much as possible.

 When you apply, most states require basic information such as your name, social security number, driver’s license, mailing address and banking information for direct deposit.
 You’ll also need to provide your employment history over the last year or so, including the name and address of your employer, supervisor’s name, start and end dates, income, and the reason for unemployment.
 Given the backlog, it probably makes sense to gather all this information before you apply.